 Dodge County Distribution Interconnection Project

 ATC plans to build electric facilities in northwest Dodge and northeast Columbia counties.
-The project includes building a new substation, expanding an existing substation, rebuilding an existing power line, constructing a new double circuit power line, making minor upgrades to four substations, and rerouting an existing power line around another substation.
+The project includes building a new substation, expanding an existing substation, rebuilding an existing power line, constructing a new double circuit power line, making minor upgrades to five substations, and rerouting an existing power line around another substation.

 This project includes: